 - You have full control over the service and offering (YOU are the boss).

 - There are lots of free or cheap tools to help you grow and manage your time.

 Before you begin your journey to entrepreneurship, there are a few key questions to answer that will set you up for future success.
 Don’t worry — we’ll help you go through each of them.

 What’s your service business idea?

 Of course, this is the first thing to tackle.
 What are you going to sell, and how/where will you be selling it?

 According to Bizfluent, the top service businesses in 2018 included day care, self-help counselling, online education, auto and computer repair, home-based laundry services, pet care, solar panel installation, as well as social networking and tech consulting.

-There’s really no limit to what you can offer, just make sure that what you’re offering is something people actually want to buy.
+There’s really no limit to what you can offer — but make sure that what you’re offering is something people actually want to buy.
 Take the time to research your idea thoroughly to make sure there’s a market for it.

 Once you’ve settled on an idea, sit down and think about what you can do to make your service business unique.
 You can even take a look at your competitors and find ways to differentiate your offering in some way.
-We’ll go into more detail about that below.
 It’s important to stand out, and really sell yourself as the product.